gesinger/usda-sr-parser/README.md

 ## TODO

-Create enable/disable transform streams that:
-- Take an object
-- Find the key needed
-- Query the DB for the rows
+Logic:
+- For each DB, query for fields with key and add as object within food object
-- Append the rows to the object
+- From each food, use the mappings file to convert the built object
-- pass the object along
+- Add on additional markup for ES query
-- Make a query to ES
+- Query ES

 ## Structure